bretton/api-connectors/Cribnotes.md

 >>>
 ```

-Of relevant is [RFC3339](https://tools.ietf.org/html/rfc3339) and scroll down to examples of internet date formats.
+Of relevance is [RFC3339](https://tools.ietf.org/html/rfc3339) and scroll down to examples of internet date formats.
 They don't match what Bitmex is using.

 Additionally the [ccxt manual](https://github.com/ccxt/ccxt/wiki/Manual#overriding-unified-api-params) refers to